papir805/ElectroniCart-Sales-Analysis/README.md

 ## Sales Team
 * Increase promotions during late spring and summer to increase sales during slower times.
 * Investigate why sales consistently dive during Sept to Oct.
-* Collaborate with the loyalty team to identify:
-    * Why spending and AOV for loyalty customers has eclipsed non-loyalty customers.
-Adapt any findings
+* Collaborate with the loyalty team to identify why spending and AOV for loyalty customers has eclipsed non-loyalty customers.
+Use the findings to boost AOV for non-loyalty customers.

 ## Loyalty Team
-* Continue the loyalty program:
-    * Identify ways to increase the number of participating users.
+* Continue the loyalty program and expand its offerings to increase the number of participating users and AOV.
-    * Identify ways to increase AOV.

 ## Inventory Team
-* Start tracking reasons for customer returns and identify why certain products get returned more frequently and fix those issues.
-High return rates for certain items, like the Macbook Air Laptop and Thinkpad Laptop, or high return volume for other items, like the Apple Airpods Headphones and 27in 4K Gaming Monitor, are eating away at ElectroniCart's bottom line.
+* Start tracking reasons for customer returns and identify why certain products get returned more frequently.
+Fix those issues to minimize return rates for certain items with high AOV, like the Macbook Air Laptop and Thinkpad Laptop, or other items with high return frequencies, like the Apple Airpods Headphones and 27in 4K Gaming Monitor.
-* Phase out the sale of Samsung Charging Cable Pack, Samsung Webcame, Apple Iphone, and Bose Soundsport Headphones due to poor sales performance.
+* Phase out the sale of the Samsung Charging Cable Pack, the Samsung Webcame, the Apple Iphone, and the Bose Soundsport Headphones.
+Investigate reasons for their poor sales performance and select new product offerings that are more likely to perform well.

 # Technical Analysis